sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 Think about when you first learned recursion.
 There's a good chance you got the general concept but then you blew a few stacks writing your first recursive functions.
 A conceptual understanding of recursion is not enough for you to successfully write a recursive function.

-A conceptual understaning of music theory is not enough for you to sit down and play a piano.
+A conceptual understanding of music theory is not enough for you to sit down and play a piano.

 A conceptual understanding of a directive in Angular is not enough to write your first directive.